 - Add another series with “+”.
 Choose “Duration” column as the Name,”duration values” as the Y values;

-- Add task names (excluding the header) as the Horizontal (category) axis label.
+- Add Task Names (excluding the header) as the Horizontal (category) axis label.

-- Make a right-click on the earliest starting-time column in the table and choose Format Cells.
+- Right-click on the earliest “starting-time” column in the table and choose “Format Cells.”
 See the column category in NUMBER value.
 Remember or copy it!

 - Use that number to format the graphs date-line axes in the same way.
-Click on the existing chart dateline and just simply change the starting number shown from the right-hand menu.
+Click on the existing chart dateline and simply change the starting number shown from the right-hand menu.

-7. Already pretty good?We are getting there!
-Time to activate the left axes series on a graph (Start date section) and choose their Fill from the right menu as "No Fill”.
+We are getting there!
+Time to activate the left axes series on a graph (Start date section) and choose their Fill from the right menu to “No Fill”.

 This move makes half of the previous graphical info in the data series transparent.

-Customize Your Gantt Chart
+Customize Your Gantt Chart Template

 From Chart Design tab menu you can: